neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 ```

 <Admonition type="note">
-Since this is the project's first migration, you're setting the `--name` flag to `init`.
-Yyou can specify a different name for for future migrations.
+Since this is your project's first migration, you're setting the `--name` flag to `init`.
+You can specify a different name for future migrations.
 If you want to skip the process of creating a migration history, you can use the `db push` command instead of `migrate dev`.

 </Admonition>